anachrocomputer/6502/README.md

 # 6502 #

-Assembler, simulator, disassembler and assembly-language routines for the Motorola 6502, recovered from an old Subversion repository in October 2021.
+Assembler, simulator, disassembler and assembly-language routines for the MOS Technology 6502, recovered from an old Subversion repository in October 2021.

 Only the assembler is here as yet.